 - Use sumo suits

-Stetson students can sign the General Liability Waiver for most on-campus, low-risk events, once during their entire time a Stetson.
-In exchange for signing the waiver, students will get a sticker on their Stetson IDs to prove that they signed the waiver.
+Stetson University students can sign the General Liability Waiver for most on-campus, low-risk events, once during their entire time at the university.
+In exchange for signing the waiver, students will get a sticker on their Stetson University ID to prove that they signed the waiver.
 In order to help us out and make your planning for future events easier, we ask that you inform students who signed the waiver to come to the HUB in the CUB and get their sticker after you have turned in the signed form to us.
 Students who already have a sticker on their student ID do not need to sign another waiver.
-In other words, it is the student's responsibility to come and get their sticker from the HUB in the CUB.
+In other words, it is the student's responsibility to come and get their sticker from the Hub in the CUB.

 If your event will include an outside vendor, speaker, entertainer or organization, please fill out the "Contracting" section of the Event Registration form.
-As the representative from your organization, you will act as the liaison between Stetson and the outside agent, but cannot sign any contract.
-Stetson creates their own contracts and terms and conditions, and asks that if an outside agent provides their own contract, that you refer them to one of the contracts below.
-Please keep in mind that when planning an event that will involve the contract process can take up to 4 weeks, so the sooner you contact SDaCV, the better.
+As the representative from your organization, you will act as the liaison between Stetson University and the outside agent, but cannot sign any contract.
+Stetson University creates its own contracts and terms and conditions, and asks that if an outside agent provides their own contract, that you refer them to one of the contracts below.
+Please keep in mind that when planning an event that will involve the contract process can take up to 4 weeks, so the sooner you contact the Office of Student Development and Campus Vibrancy, the better.
 If an individual is being paid for his/her services, please submit your event registration at least 4 weeks in advance.